meditationstuff/protocol_1/narrative_writing_bib.md

 * https://carolynsteinblog.com/lessons-learned-character-setting-and-depth/ [Last accessed: 2025-04-21]
 * Ortega-Andrés, Marina, and Agustín Vicente.
 "Polysemy and co-predication."
 Glossa: a journal of general linguistics 4.1 (2019).

+* Bell, James Scott.
+VOICE: The Secret Power of Great Writing (Bell on Writing).
+Compendium Press.
+2015.
+* Van Krieken, Kobie, Hans Hoeken, and José Sanders.
+"Evoking and measuring identification with narrative characters–A linguistic cues framework."
+Frontiers in psychology 8 (2017): 1190.

+* Lee, Eunhee, and Jeongmi Choi.
+"Two nows in Korean."
+Journal of Semantics 26.1 (2009): 87-107.
+* Carroll, Noël.
+"On the narrative connection."
+New perspectives on narrative perspective(2001): 21-41.
+Velleman, J. David.
+"Narrative explanation."
+The philosophical review 112.1 (2003): 1-25.
+* Van Krieken, Kobie.
+"Ambiguous perspective in narrative discourse: Effects of viewpoint markers and verb tense on readers’ interpretation of represented perceptions."
+Discourse Processes 55.8 (2018): 771-786.

+* Bader, Markus.
+"Prosodic influences on reading syntactically ambiguous sentences."
+Reanalysis in sentence processing.
+Dordrecht: Springer Netherlands, 1998.
+1-46.
+* Hopper, Paul J. "Aspect and foregrounding in discourse."
+Discourse and syntax 12 (1979): 213-241.
+* Ehrlich, Susan.
+"Aspect, foregrounding and point of view."
+Text-Interdisciplinary Journal for the Study of Discourse 7.4 (1987): 363-376.
+* Reinhart, Tanya.
+"Principles of gestalt perception in the temporal organization of narrative texts."
+(1984): 779-810.
+* Thompson, Sandra A. "“Subordination” and narrative event structure."
+Coherence and Grounding in Discourse: Outcome of a Symposium, Eugene, Oregon, June 1984.
+John Benjamins Publishing Company, 2011.

 [<a href="#206h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]